Key moments in Romeo and Juliet and some significant facts about the play and its characters.

 Arranged by the Friar and the Nurse, Romeo and Juliet have spent their wedding night together.
 They are immediately parted though, as Romeo must leave for banishment in Mantua or die if he is found in Verona.
 Believing her grief to be for the death of her cousin, Juliet's father tries to cheer Juliet by arranging her immediate marriage to Paris.
 He threatens to disown her when she asks for the marriage to be at least postponed, and she runs to the Friar for advice and help.

-The Friar suggests a dangerous solution to the problem (Act 4 Scene 1)
+The Friar suggests a dangerous solution (Act 4 Scene 1)

 Juliet arrives at the Friar's to be met by Paris, who is busy discussing their wedding plans.
 She is so desperate that she threatens suicide, and the Friar instead suggests that she takes a potion that will make her appear to be dead.
 He promises to send a message to Romeo, asking him to return secretly and be with Juliet when she wakes, once her 'body' has been taken to the family crypt.